Zymbit-Docs/docs/content/bootware-one-zero/utilities/zbupdate/index.md

 The script will prompt for a reboot to complete the process.

-## Bootware Boot Process
+#### Bootware Update Process

 The Bootware Update process will now take place.

-{{< callout warning >}}The initial configuration process can take up to 2 hours to complete.
+{{< callout warning >}}The initial configuration process can take over an hour to complete, depending on partitioning and the size of the image(s).
 The process can be completed via ssh, but an HDMI console is helpful to follow the process.
 During the process, the blue LED will be OFF.{{< /callout >}}

 On the console, you will see: